intojs/two-frameworks-one-application/README.md

 With a new client and a short deadline (three one week sprints), we have a very challenging task on our hands.

-The first thing we need to do is talk to the customer and understand their business.
+The first thing we need to do is talk to the customer and understand their business and requirements.

 With this priceless information, following the guidelines found in the brilliant book _Writing Effective Use Cases_ written by _Alistair Cockburn_, we are ready to define the use case for our task (our user story).